tkow/redux-duplicator/README.md

 # Concept

-Genrate reducers and actionCreators their templates.
+Genrate reducers and actionCreators from their templates.

 See https://redux.js.org/recipes/structuring-reducers/reusing-reducer-logic .